 USER_ID- If the email address is associated with a Google account, user_id returns the unique permanent ID of the user, a str.
 If they have been authenticated using the Users API.
 This ID is always the same for the user regardless of whether the user changes her email address.

-USER_IS_ADMIN- 1 if the logged in user is also an Adminstrator of the application, if they have been authenticated using the Users API.
+USER_IS_ADMIN- 1 if the logged in user is also an Administrator of the application, if they have been authenticated using the Users API.
 0 otherwise.

 USER_NICKNAME- For Google Accounts users, the nickname is either the "name" portion of the user's email address if the address is in the same domain as the application, or the user's full email address otherwise.

-USER_ORGANIZATION- An application using the Google Accounts setting can determine if the currently signed-in user is using a personal Google Account or an account which is managed by a Google Apps domain.
+USER_ORGANIZATION- An application using the Google Accounts setting can determine if the currently signed-in user is using a personal Google Account or an account which is managed by a G Suite domain.

 SCRIPT_NAME behavior in 1.9.0